OmenApps/django-templated-email-md/README.md

 1. **Update Your Settings:**

+   *Assumes you have already installed and configured [django-templated-email](https://github.com/vintasoftware/django-templated-email/).*

-   Add the following to your Django `settings.py`:
+   Add or update the following in your Django `settings.py`:

    ```python
    TEMPLATED_EMAIL_BACKEND = 'templated_email_md.backend.MarkdownTemplateBackend'